 - Renal anemia: insufficient erythropoietin production; cause: renal insufficiency.

 - Aplastic anemia: red blood cell deficiency; cause: damage to bone marrow.

 - Hemolytic anemia: abnormal destruction of red blood cells; cause: defective cytoskeleton (hereditary spherocytosis, sickle-cell disease, thalassemia), sepsis, malaria, poisoning.

-Leukemia is characterized by a greatly increased number of white blood cells (leukocytes), in particular their precursor cells.
-These leukocyte precursors (also called blast cells) have no immune function and spread into the bone marrow, the blood and the lymphoid organs, thereby reducing their functioning.
-This interferes with the formation of the other blood cells.
-Consequences are aplastic anemia, reduced blood clotting and a dramatically weakened immune defense.
+Leukemia is characterized by a greatly increased number of white blood cells (leukocytes), in particular their precursor cells (also called blast cells).
+Blast cells have no immune function and spread into the bone marrow, the blood and the lymphoid organs, thereby reducing their function, which also interferes with the formation of the other blood cells.
+Consequences include aplastic anemia, reduced blood clotting and a dramatically weakened immune defense.